Y2K-x/psxpress/README.md

 #### Video DAC Relocation (/CAD/PCB/pu-23\_VDAC\_reloc)
 *All files in this folder are licensed under the TAPR Open Hardware License.
 Please see /CAD/PCB/pu-23_VDAC_reloc/LICENSE.txt for more information.*

-This folder contains the design docs for the PSXpress Video DAX relocation board.
+This folder contains the design docs for the PSXpress Video DAC relocation board.
 It's functionality is as follows:
 - Accepts a PU-23 Video DAC IC
 - Takes in the PS1's 24bit digital video bus and outputs clean RGB with Composite Sync
 - Generates a composite sync signal from the PS1's Sync on Luma signal, since tapping into the standard CSync signal the PS1 generates messes up the VDAC output.